Best Villages in Snowdonia to Visit

 Beddgelert

-Beddgelert is a picturesque Snowdonia village about 45 minutes drive into the heart of the National Park.
+Beddgelert is one of the best known Snowdonia villages about 45 minutes drive into the heart of the National Park.
 Stop off here on the way to Snowdon for a walk along the river to discover the legend of Gelert’s grave.